alco/objc.string/README.md

 This code produces four intermediate strings that get thrown away.
 Of course, there is `NSMutableString`, but Apple decided it does not need that many methods at all, so we Cocoa developers are pretty much screwed when it comes to manipulating strings in an efficient manner.
 The CoreFoundation counterparts of `NSString` and `NSMutableString` (with `CFString...` functions) provide a richer set of functionality than what is available in Foundation.

 **objc.string** bridges the two together by providing a uniform API and hiding all of the underlying implementation details.
-It _does not_ provide two sets of similar functions to support `NSString` and `NSMutableString`.
-Instead, it provides the ability to use the same functions that manipulate both, either purely (returning a new string) or in a more optimized way (sometimes modifying the string "in place").
+It _does not_ provide two sets of similar methods to support `NSString` and `NSMutableString`.
+Instead, it provides the ability to use the same methods that manipulate both, either purely (returning a new string) or in a more optimized way (sometimes modifying the string "in place").
 This is achieved by using the `chain`/`unchain` methods:

 ```objc
 NSString *testStr = @"\tapple orange plum \n";